LakshmiRadhakrishnan09/AWS-Security-Specialist/AWSOrganizations.md

 SCPs can be applied at root, OU, or individual account.
 SCPs cannot be applied for parent account. ( Best practice is do not use parent account for production workloads.
 Use only for management).

+SCPs don't affect users or roles in the management account.
+They affect only the member accounts in your organization.

 ```
 “You can attach policies to organization entities (organization root, organizational unit (OU), or account) in your organization: